The Pulse

 Red and processed meat consumption

 A recent study analysed data from 1.97 million participants and found that consuming processed and unprocessed red meat is linked to a higher risk of type 2 diabetes.
 Researchers from the University of Cambridge used data from 31 study cohorts across 20 countries.
-They found that eating 50g of processed meat daily (about two slices of ham) was associated with a 15 per cent higher risk of developing type 2 diabetes over the next 10 years, while consuming 100g of unprocessed red meat daily (a small steak) was linked to a 10 per cent higher risk.
-The study also examined the link between poultry consumption and type 2 diabetes, but the association remains uncertain and requires further investigation.
-These findings support recommendations to limit the intake of processed and unprocessed red meat to help reduce diabetes cases.
+They found that eating 50g of processed meat daily, about two slices of ham, was linked to a 15% higher risk of developing type 2 diabetes over the next 10 years.
+Consuming 100g of unprocessed red meat daily, a small steak, was associated with a 10% higher risk.
+The study also examined the link between poultry consumption and type 2 diabetes.
+However, the association remains uncertain and requires further investigation.
+These findings support recommendations to limit the intake of processed and unprocessed red meat.
+This could help reduce the number of diabetes cases.

 Source: The Lancet Diabetes & Endocrinology